How to Manage Sensitive Incidents Consistent with Recent Court Decisions

 Responding to a bias incident on campus can be a complex process.
 Although those who lead and serve on teams are well-intentioned, they are frequently caught in the middle of competing demands.
 It’s also a balancing act to know when and how to respond.

-Join us on February 23, 2022 when our expert presenter will examine the current landscape and provide an overview of the issues you must consider when responding to bias incidents on campus.
-He will address the following questions and more:
+Our expert presenter examines the current landscape and provides an overview of the issues you must consider when responding to bias incidents on campus.
+He addresses the following questions and more:

 - What are best practices for immediate support of targeted students or communities?